Monitoring Engines

 Note: A downloaded Transformer log file includes stage information only for local pipelines and for cluster pipelines run on Hadoop YARN in client deployment mode.

-StreamSets engines use the Apache Log4j library to write log data.
+IBM StreamSets engines use the Apache Log4j library to write log data.
 The Log4j version depends on the following engine versions:

-Data Collector or Transformer 5.x and later
+Data Collector or Transformer 5.x and later, all versions of Transformer for Snowflake

 Uses Log4j 2.17.2.
 The log format is defined for the deployment that manages the engine.